 Avocado adds creaminess and healthy fats.
 If you are more into crunchy textures, you can substitute toasted almonds, chopped walnuts, pecans, or pinenuts for avocado.

 Pepitas, sunflower seeds, or mixed seeds are also good options.

-- Pomegranate seeds: juicy, sweet, and a little sour; add a beautiful color and flavor to this dish.
+Juicy, sweet, and a little sour add a beautiful color and flavor to this dish.

-- Extra virgin olive oil
+- Extra virgin olive oil: substitute olive oil.

 - Mustard: Dijon mustard or yellow American mustard.

 - Salt and black pepper: we like to use sea salt or kosher salt.